-1 package active dry yeast
+- 1 package active dry yeast

-Warm water – 1 cup
+- 1 cup warm water

-1 cup milk at room temperature or slightly warmed
+- 1 cup milk at room temperature or slightly warmed

-1/4 cup melted butter or margarine
+- ¼ cup melted butter or margarine

-5½ cups all-purpose flour
+- 5½ cups all-purpose flour

 Dissolve the white sugar in the lukewarm water and then add the package of yeast.

 Then, in a large bowl, combine all the ingredients and mix until it comes together.

 You may need to adjust the amount of flour a bit to reach the right soft dough consistency.

 Knead for a good while - it took me 20 minutes to get mine softened and elastic, and I had to play with the amounts a bit.